-This Continuing Disclosure Certificate (the "Disclosure Certificate") is executed and delivered by the City of San José (the "City") in connection with the issuance by the City of San José Financing Authority (the "Authority") of the bonds captioned-above (the "Bonds").
-The Bonds are being issued pursuant to a resolution adopted by the Authority on June 17, 2025, and an Indenture of Trust, dated as of August 1, 2025, by and between the Authority and Wilmington Trust, National Association, as trustee (the "Trustee"), as supplemented or amended from time to time in accordance with the provisions thereof (the "Indenture").
+This Continuing Disclosure Certificate (the "Disclosure Certificate") is executed and delivered by the City of San José (the "City") in connection with the issuance by the City of the bonds captionedabove (collectively, the "Bonds").
+The Bonds are being issued pursuant to a resolution adopted by the City Council of the City on June 17, 2021 and a Fiscal Agent Agreement (the "Fiscal Agent Agreement"), dated as of July 1, 2025, by and between the City and Wilmington Trust, National Association, as fiscal agent (the "Fiscal Agent").